UM-Data-Intelligence-Lab/HyperCL_code/README.md

 # HyperCL

 HyperCL is a universal contrastive learning framework for hyper-relational KG embeddings, which is flexible to integrate different hyper-relational KG embedding methods and effectively boost their link prediction performance with hierarchical ontology.
 Please see the details in our paper below:
 - Yuhuan Lu, Weijian Yu, Xin Jing, and Dingqi Yang.
 2024.
-HyperCL: A Contrastive Learning Framework for Hyper-Relational Knowledge Graph Embedding with Hierarchical Ontology, accepted by ACL Findings 2024.
+HyperCL: A Contrastive Learning Framework for Hyper-Relational Knowledge Graph Embedding with Hierarchical Ontology.
+In Findings of the Association for Computational Linguistics ACL 2024 (pp. 2918-2929).

 ## How to run the code
 ###### Train and evaluate model (suggested parameters for JF17k, WikiPeople and WD50K dataset)